 - Children with life-limiting conditions and their families rely on frequent short breaks for respite.
 The pressure on parents of having a child with a life-limiting condition is immense, so short breaks which can meet their often complex physical, emotional, social and spiritual needs are vitally important to relieve this stress, spend time as a family and do the things that other families do.
 These are provided by a range of statutory and voluntary sector organisations, including children's hospice and palliative care charities. - 2.
 Short breaks for seriously ill children are proven to reduce the risk of their parents experiencing poor mental health.
-New evidence from Pro Bono Economics, in association with volunteers from Compass Lexecon, has found that 11% of parents of children who need short breaks delivered by children's palliative care providers would experience a significant reduction in stress if they received them. - 3.
+In October 2020 Together for Short Lives and Julia's House Children's Hospice published a report1 with new evidence from Pro Bono Economics, in association with volunteers from Compass Lexecon.
+The evidence found that 11% of parents of children who need short breaks delivered by children's palliative care providers would experience a significant reduction in stress if they received them. - 3.
 This builds on prior research by Julia's House Children's Hospice and Bournemouth University which found that most parents (74%) rated short breaks provided by children's hospices as having a direct, positive effect on their relationship with a partner.
 The other 26% all spent that time in other restorative ways. - 4.
 The new research also finds that reduced stress leads to better physical health among parents, leading to fewer GP visits.
 Demand for GP services declines by 8% as a result of an individual moving out of the most stressed category. - 5.
 Reduced stress also leads to better mental health among carer parents, which in turn reduces the use of mental health services.
-Demand for mental health services falls by 49% as an individual moves out of the most stressed category.

-- 6. Improved work attendance can be measured in reduced number of sick days taken, which leads to increased productivity and tax revenue.
+Demand for mental health services falls by 49% as an individual moves out of the most stressed category. - 6.
+Improved work attendance can be measured in reduced number of sick days taken, which leads to increased productivity and tax revenue.
 For every working parent who experiences a reduction in stress, it is likely that this will reduce the number of days taken off work by around 2-3 days per year. - 7.
 Pro Bono Economics have calculated the total potential benefits to taxpayers from delivering short breaks to all parents of seriously ill children in the UK who need them from children's palliative care providers could be in the region of £5 million per year.
-However, they also found that this could be in the range of £3.7 million and £13.8 million depending on assumptions on the impact of short breaks on stress levels.

-8. These savings do not count the huge extra costs that the state incurs result of the breakdown of parental relationships, parents being unable to work and the impact on siblings associated with a lack of access to short breaks.
+However, they also found that this could be in the range of £3.7 million and £13.8 million depending on assumptions on the impact of short breaks on stress levels. - 8.
+These savings do not count the huge extra costs that the state incurs result of the breakdown of parental relationships, parents being unable to work and the impact on siblings associated with a lack of access to short breaks. - 9.
+Existing legislation and government policy is clear that local councils in England should ensure families can access short breaks.
+The NHS Long Term Plan sets out the need to maintain the mental health of both children and adults.
+Regulations set out how local councils in England must provide breaks from caring for carers of disabled children.